kigawas/blog/content/posts/y-combinator-in-python.md

 ## How to use Y-combinator

 You may want to ask, how should we use this weird thing to implement recursions __without__ defining any function?
-Well, let's start from the factorial calculation.
+Well, let's take the factorial calculation as an example.

 ### First try